 The IDF said it could not fully address CPJ’s inquiry about individual journalists because not enough details, such as their ID numbers or full names, were included.
 CPJ had earlier advised the IDF that research limitations in Gaza prevented the provision of such information.

-The IDF and the Israeli Prison Service did not response to CPJ’s queries about the location of Ahmed Abdel Aal, Ahmed Agha, Amjad Arafat, Ihab Diab, Mahmoud Elewa, Imad Ifranji, Khalil Odeh, and Shadi Abu Sido.
+The IDF and the Israeli Prison Service did not respond to CPJ’s queries about the location of Ahmed Abdel Aal, Ahmed Agha, Amjad Arafat, Ihab Diab, Mahmoud Elewa, Imad Ifranji, Khalil Odeh, and Shadi Abu Sido.

 In response to queries about allegations of mistreatment or torture of Agha, Momen al-Halabi, Mujahed al-Saadi, Osama al-Sayed, and Sido, the IDF advised CPJ to contact the Israel Prison Service regarding conditions of detention and to contact Israel’s internal security service Shin Bet regarding people detained in the West Bank.